chenwei791129/Huawei-LTE-Router-SMS-to-E-mail-Sender/README.md

 1. Find the unread SMS
 2. Send the SMS context via email
 3. Set has been read status for this SMS
-4. loop to step 1
+4. Loop to step 1

 ## How to use